 #34- While solar PV modules produce no emissions during operation, toxic substances (e.g., cadmium and selenium) are used in their construction[ref]

-#35- Wood—mostly as pulp, paper, and paperboard industry waste products—accounts for 46 per cent of total biomass energy consumption[ref]
+#35- Wood—primarily as pulp, paper, and paperboard industry waste products—accounts for 46 percent of total biomass energy consumption[ref]

-#36- Renewable energy could supply four-fifths of the world’s electricity by 2050, massively cutting carbon emissions and helping to mitigate climate change 4
+#36- Renewable energy could supply four-fifths of the global demand for electricity by 2050, massively cutting carbon emissions and helping to mitigate climate change and global warming4

-#39- The nation’s fastest-growing profession over the next decade is likely to be a wind turbine technician[ref]
+#39- The nation's fastest-growing profession over the next decade is likely to be wind turbine technician[ref]

 #40- According to the International Renewable Energy Agency (IRENA), jobs in the renewable energy sector grew from 1.7m in 2004 to 11.5m in 20195